Disposing of Hazardous Waste

-Asbestos becomes hazardous when the fibres are damaged or disturbed, and are set free into the atmosphere.
+Asbestos becomes hazardous when the fibres are damaged or interrupted, and are released into the atmosphere.

-If those fibres are inhaled, it can lead to a range of diseases, of which most are futile to treat and can become fatal.
+If those fibres are inhaled, it can lead to a number of diseases, of which most are futile to treat and can become fatal.